tomaskovarik271/PIPECD/ROADMAP.md

 # Project Roadmap: Custom CRM System

 This document outlines the development roadmap for the custom CRM system, based on the decisions in `ADR.md`.
-The focus is on delivering the Minimum Viable Product (MVP) first.
+The focus is on delivering the Minimum Viable Product (MVP) first, followed by enhancements towards Pipedrive feature parity.

 **Legend:**
 *   [ ] To Do
 *   [x] Done
 *   [-] In Progress

-## Phase 0: Project Setup & Foundation (Current)
+## Phase 0: Project Setup & Foundation (Completed)

 *   [x] Review and Finalize ADR (`ADR.md`)
 *   [x] Initialize Git Repository